git4rk/ApplicationServeronCloud/index.md

 You can tailor how and when you use the blocks to meet variable workload demand, such as using 4 blocks, increasing to 12 blocks, and then reducing to 8 blocks.
 As long as you stay under the total block hours in the month, there is no additional charge.

 You can choose whether to use your reserve contract blocks or to use pay-as-you-go billing when you provision each environment.

+**Note:** If you delete a service instance, you might have to wait about 30 minutes for its blocks to become available to new service instances.

 #### Overages